 Resolve to: Outline your five top priorities–personal, professional, or a mix of both–based on what matters to you most.
 Make decisions about how to spend your time that align with that list, Dr. Levy suggests.

-Carve out “me” time
+Carve out some time for self-care

 Thanks to technology that keeps us plugged into work around the clock, political discord, and concerns about money, Americans are as stressed as ever.
 You don’t want those pressures to snowball.
 Everyone needs a release valve.